 If you have been receiving UI or PUA benefits, you will be mailed a Determination of Deputy explaining the eligibility decision.
 If you disagree with the decision, instructions on how to request a reconsideration or to appeal the decision will be found on the Determination document.
 In general, you have the right to request a reconsideration from the UI Program or appeal the determination if you disagree with the decision.

-If you disagree with DES’ decision about your weekly benefit amount, you will have appeal rights, but you may first be asked to verify the wages reported by employers attached to your social security number, and DES may reconsider its original decision based on new information.
-Please be aware that DES does not have the ability or authority to award amounts over the amounts established by law ($240 per week) or to extend the $600 additional weekly FPUC benefit or $300 additional weekly LWAP payment, unless the state or federal laws change.
+If you disagree with DES’ decision about your weekly benefit amount, you will have appeal rights, but you may first be asked to verify the wages reported by employers attached to your Social Security number, and DES may reconsider its original decision based on new information.
+Please be aware that DES does not have the ability or authority to award amounts over the amounts established by law ($320 per week) unless the state or federal laws change.

 My employees are returning to work.
 What do I need to do regarding unemployment claims?

-What if I have an employee who has refused to return or quit when I called them back to work?
+What if I have an employee who has refused to return to work or who quit when I called them back to work?

-Employers may report to DES that employees have not returned to work when work is available.
-If an employee refuses to work, employers can notify DES through its fraud referral portal, which has a “Failure to Accept Suitable Work for Employers” section to complete.
-DES will review the information to help determine the employee's eligibility for unemployment benefits.
+Employers may report to DES that an individual refused an offer of work or that employees have not returned to work when work is available.
+If an individual refuses to work, employers can notify DES through its fraud referral portal, which has a “Failure to Accept Suitable Work for Employers” section to complete.
+DES will review the information to determine the employee's eligibility for unemployment benefits.

 I have an employee who does not want to return to work because they feel unsafe.
 Can they quit and receive unemployment benefits?